PatWie/saccade/README.md

 <p align="center"> <img src="https://github.com/patwie-stuff/img/blob/master/saccade_intro.gif?raw=true"> </p>

 This project is the missing scientific HDR image viewer for Linux inspired by [shiver/idisplay](https://sourceforge.net/p/shiver/idisplay).
 It is OpenGL-based and aims at providing an efficient image viewer with some sophisticated functions for comparing images.
 When dragging and zooming an image in one viewport, all other viewports synchronously zoom and shift in the same way, so you see exactly the same patch in all images.

+Supports the following file formats:
+    - image: *.png *.jpg *.jpeg *.bmp *.ppm *.tif *.CR2 *.JPG *.JPEG, *.JPE
+    - optical-flow: *.flo

 Hereby, each viewport consists of different image-layers.
 Some action might affect only the *active* layer across *all* viewports (global effects), e.g., zooming and dragging, e.g. setting the crop-region: